fourplusone/clone-in-sourcetree/README.md

 Clone in SourceTree
 ===================

-A Safari/Chrome Extension which will add a "Clone in SourceTree" button to Github.
+A Safari/Chrome Extension which adds a "Clone in SourceTree" button to Github.